Fareeda Hussain, M.D.

 What is sinusitis?

-Sinusitis occurs when the spaces inside your nose and head ― your sinuses ― are swollen and inflamed.
-This swelling interferes with the way mucus normally drains and makes your nose stuffy.
-Sinusitis can be brought on by an infection; growths in the sinuses, or nasal polyps; or swelling of the lining of your sinuses.
+Sinusitis occurs when the hollow spaces inside your nose and head ― your sinuses ― are swollen and inflamed.
+Typically, sinuses have a thin lining that produces small amounts of mucus.
+Healthy sinuses are filled with air.
+In sinusitis, the lining gets inflamed and makes more mucus.
+The swelling of the lining also interferes with the way mucus normally drains, making your nose stuffy.
+Sinusitis can be brought on by an infection; growths in the sinuses, such as nasal polyps; or swelling of the lining of your sinuses due to conditions such as allergies.

 Common signs and symptoms of sinusitis include:

-- Drainage down the back of the throat, which also is known as postnasal drip
+- Drainage down the back of the throat, which also is known as postnasal drainage

 - Nasal obstruction or congestion, causing difficulty breathing through your nose

-- Pain, tenderness and swelling around your eyes, cheeks, nose or forehead
+- Pain, pressure, fullness or tenderness, and swelling around your eyes, cheeks, nose or forehead

 - Reduced sense of smell and taste